rouvinerh/tp/docs/DeveloperGuide.md

 ### Storage Package

-`Storage` contains `DataFile` and `LogFile`.
+`Storage` package contains `DataFile` and `LogFile`.
 This component handles all logging of commands used and writing of data stored within PulsePilot to an external data file.
 The reading of the data file is also done here, allowing PulsePilot to resume a previous saved state.

 - `DataFile` is responsible for the writing of data to `pulsepilot_data.txt`, and generating the hash for it in `pulsepilot_hash.txt`.
 It also checks whether the data has been tampered with or files are missing, and creates or deletes files if needed.

 - `LogFile` writes the logs to `pulsepilot_log.txt`, tracking each command and error thrown.

+This package also checks whether the application has read and write permissions over its current directory.
+If not, it throws an exception and exits.

 ###### [Back to table of contents](#table-of-contents)